 Belfast BT4 3SQ

-- For media queries please contact DoH Press Office by email: firstname.lastname@example.org
+10. For media enquiries please contact DoH Press Office by e-mail: firstname.lastname@example.org

 12. The Executive Information Service operates an out of hours’ service for Media Enquiries Only between 1800hrs and 0800hrs Monday to Friday and at weekends and public holidays.
 The Duty Press Officer can be contacted on 028 9037 8110.

 - Swann sets out waiting list task 20 February 2024

 - Health Minister writes to the BMA Junior Doctors Committee 20 February 2024

 - Increase in funded IVF provision 15 February 2024